 - To keep pomegranates small, prune the top and roots each winter

-- ‘Nana’ and ‘Multiflora; are two dwarf bush-size pomegranates for growing in a container.
+- ‘Nana’, ‘Chico’, and ‘Multiflora; are two dwarf bush-size varieties for growing in a container.

-- Pomegranate can be trained to a single trunk by selecting a single stem that is straight and without bends or curves.
+- Pomegranates can be trained to a single trunk by selecting a single stem that is straight and without bends or curves.
 Tie that stem to a stake.
 Remove all surrounding suckers as they appear.
-In the second and third year, select well-spaced lateral stems to train as scaffold branches.
+In the second and third years, select well-spaced lateral stems to train as scaffold branches.